Citizen Experience Lab Manager

-Emily is the Community Associate for BIF’s Citizen Lab, a role in which she helps grow and engage an actionable network of innovators and organizations working to transform communities and promote citizen well-being.
+Emily is the Citizen's Experience Lab Manager, a role in which she helps grow and engage an actionable network of innovators and organizations working to transform communities and promote citizen well-being.
 She also communicates and amplifies the message of the work being done in the lab.

 Emily comes to BIF from the International Development field after spending four years with the Peace Corps in Peru, working first as a grassroots community development facilitator promoting youth leadership in a small, rural community for two years, and subsequently as a volunteer coordinator for the Youth Development program, and supporting national level education and gender equality programs at both CARE Peru, an international NGO, and the Peruvian government’s Ministry for Women and Vulnerable Populations.
 She is a progressive millennial and an intersectional feminist, passionate about global poverty reduction, gender equality, social justice, environmental conservation, cultural diversity, community development and human rights of all kinds.